Christmas: Good news for all people

 Discussion questions

-1. In what ways can Psalms 22, 23, and 24 help us to understand and better communicate the true significance of the Christmas season?
+1. In what ways can Psalms 22, 23, and 24 help us understand and better communicate the true significance of the Christmas season?

 2. How might cultural and religious contexts in which people impact their understanding and celebration of Christmas?